open-telemetry/semantic-conventions/specification/metrics/semantic_conventions/http-metrics.md

 Instrumentation MAY additionally support the closed set of custom HTTP methods defined in [HTTP method registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml) or a private registry.
-If the HTTP request method is not known to the instrumentation, it MUST set the `http.request.canonical_method` attribute to `other` and SHOULD populate the exact method passed by client on `http.request.original_method` attribute.
+If the HTTP request method is not known to the instrumentation, it MUST set the `http.request.canonical_method` attribute to `other` and SHOULD populate the exact method passed by client on `http.request.method` attribute.

 HTTP method names are case-sensitive and `http.request.canonical_method` attribute value MUST match a standard (or documented elsewhere) HTTP method name exactly.